Pregnant women should get Covid-19 vaccine, US doctors say, despite conflicting international advice - KESQ

 A different emphasis

-While both US and WHO officials are clear about the lack of safety data in their guidelines, a WHO spokesperson said the agency is placing more emphasis on “guidance that can inform immunization programme decisions” during “current limitations on global vaccine supply.”
+While both US and WHO officials are clear about the lack of safety data in their guidelines, a WHO spokesperson told CNN on Friday morning that the agency is placing more emphasis on “guidance that can inform immunization programme decisions” during “current limitations on global vaccine supply.”
 The CDC and US position is focused on “individual decision-making.”

 “As data are lacking on the presence or absence of vaccine-associated risks in pregnancy, at this time WHO could not provide a broad recommendation for vaccination of pregnant women, except among those who fall into the highest priority groups for whom vaccination is now recommended in countries,” the spokesperson told CNN via email.

-Note: Update: Late Friday, WHO changed the language on the Moderna page.
-Instead of recommending against the vaccine for pregnant women, the agency now says: